bondress/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21-reverse contains a script that reverses its input.

 22-users_and_homes contains a script that displays all users and their home directories, sorted by users.
 (Based on the etc/passwd file)

+100-empty_casks contains a command that finds all empty files and directories in the current directory and all sub-directories.
+-Only the names of the files and directories should be displayed (not the entire path) -Hidden files should be listed
+-One file name per line
+-The listing should end with a new line
+You are not allowed to use basename, grep, egrep, fgrep or rgrep.